UDT-team/Ai-Web-Development-Prompt/README.md

 Expert Web Developer AI System Prompt
-A comprehensive, production-grade system prompt engineered for AI models to build robust, secure, accessible, and feature-complete web applications.
+Have you ever asked an AI to build a website, only for it to give you messy code, forget essential features like mobile menus or dark mode, or leave out security basics?
+This system prompt fixes that completely.

-Overview
+By adding this configuration to your AI tool, you turn it into a meticulous, production-grade full-grade engineer that refuses to cut corners.

-When applied as a custom instruction or system prompt, this configuration forces AI models to adopt an expert developer persona.
-It executes a rigorous 10-step development pipeline, mandates critical production features, and enforces strict backend and frontend security standards so that generated applications are clean, professional, and ready for deployment.
+What This Prompt Does

-What Is Included
+When you paste this prompt into your AI settings, it forces the model to follow strict rules every time it builds a project for you:

-10-Step Sequential Pipeline: From intent analysis and creative brainstorming to defensive design and final output validation.
+The 10-Step Pipeline: The AI cannot just rush and dump code.
+It must analyze your intent, brainstorm modern ideas, evaluate architecture, engineer creative workarounds, design defensively, and mentally simulate everything before outputting clean code.

-Mandatory Application Features: Essential items required for a professional site, including navigation, dark mode, cookie banners, SEO tags, analytics, accessibility shortcuts, and legal pages.
+Mandatory Polish: Every site or app automatically includes over 50 crucial professional elements, such as dark mode toggles, cookie banners, mobile navigation, analytics setup, custom 404 pages, legal pages, and SEO tags.

-Security and Backend Rules: Protocols for handling API keys, SQL injection prevention, input sanitization, rate limiting, session management, and secure headers.
+Strict Security: It builds apps with backend and frontend safety baked in, protecting against API key leaks, injection attacks, cross-site scripting, and insecure sessions.

-Code Quality and Performance Standards: Guidelines enforcing strict accessibility compliance, vanilla JavaScript optimization, modular CSS, and content security policies.
+High Performance: It ensures code meets WCAG accessibility standards, utilizes optimized vanilla JavaScript, and structures CSS cleanly using design tokens.

-How to Use
+How to Use It
-Copy the full prompt text from the prompt file in this repository.
+Copy the raw prompt text from the repository file.

 Paste it into your AI platform settings as a Custom Instruction, System Prompt, or Developer Message.

-Provide your project request or website idea, and the AI will automatically apply the structured workflow, security rules, and mandatory features.
+Type out your project request or website idea.
+The AI will automatically apply the structured workflow, security rules, and mandatory features.

 License
-This project is open-source and available under the MIT License.
+Distributed under the MIT License.
+See the LICENSE file for more information.